Welcome to Voice Mail Fun

-If you have questions requiring more complex answers, please call an attorney.
+If you have a question requiring a more complex answer, call an attorney.

-This call may be recorded for use as evidence in court.
+This call will be recorded, reviewed, and analyzed for use as evidence in court.

 Our robot has been programed to remain calm, no matter how frustrated you become.

-Please listen to this entire message because our menu options are changed randomly each time you call.
+Please listen to this entire message because our menu options are changed each time you call.

-If you want to talk to our robot, press one.
+If you want to talk to our robot, press 1.

-If you want to talk with someone who can help you, call your parents.
+If you want to talk to someone who cares, call your parents.

 If you have called about this issue before, the answer is “No.”